-This agile and playful hunter of the Caledonian Forest is increasing in numbers again, because of the expansion of tree cover in Scotland.
+The pine marten (Martes martes) is an agile and playful hunter and in the Caledonian Forest is increasing in numbers again, because of an expansion of tree cover.

 The pine marten has a Palearctic distribution: its geographic range extends from western Siberia across Russia and Europe to Scotland and Ireland, and from the northern limit of the boreal or coniferous forest in the north to the Mediterranean and the Caucasus region in the south.
 It is also found on many of the Mediterranean islands, including Sicily, Corsica, Sardinia and the Balearic Islands of Majorca and Minorca.